clhenrick/color-legend-element/docs-src/index.md

 ### <a class="anchor" id="windows-os-install" href="#usage" aria-hidden="true">#</a> Windows OS Install

-Note that Windows OS users may experience a problem with module bundlers where the D3JS dependencies are not found by the CLE.
+**Note:** that Windows OS users may experience a problem with module bundlers where the D3JS dependencies are not found by the CLE.
 To work around this, it is recommended to be sure to use the ESM build:

 ```js
 import "color-legend-element/build/color-legend-element.js";